Relintai/voxelman/README.md

 #### VoxelChunk

-Stores terrarin data, prop data.
+Stores terrain data, prop data.
 And mesh data (VoxelChunkDefault), and the mesh generation jobs.

 When it starts building meshes it will start submitting jobs to thread_pool (if present) one by one.